-Former Pull-Ups® Potty Training Partner and stay-at-home mom, Julie Anaya, offers real-life insights about creating an effective system for potty training.
+Former Pull-Ups® Potty Training consultant and stay-at-home mom Julie Anaya offers real-life insights about creating an effective system for potty training.
 We talked with her about toilet training and the steps she took to ensure her toddler felt like a Big Kid.

 Having a System Makes Potty Training Easier

 Every parent knows that the potty training process is not something you can approach blindly or with the expectation that your child will be toilet trained in a week.
 Potty training involves having a system in place before you begin that includes finding the right tools, researching information on the topic, obtaining support from family and friends, and being prepared as a parent to hang in there for the eight to ten months it will most likely take.

 “When my kids expressed interest and showed readiness skills like sitting on the potty and wanting to wear Big Kid underwear, I went to friends who had recently toilet trained their children for advice,” said Julie.
 “They helped me realize there were steps I needed to take to prepare myself and my kids to potty train, and their understanding and support really meant a lot.”

 When she toilet trained her first child, Julie did some research to find out everything she could about toilet training.
 She also suggests tapping into websites that give parents useful tips for every parenting stage, like www.Pull-Ups.com, which has useful sets of activities and resources that help parents identify what type of potty trainer they have and what stage their child is at.
 Books, magazines and advice from other moms also help give you guidelines on potty training dos and don’ts.